splunk/MetricsMetaConfigurationApp/README.md

 script = . "$SplunkHome\etc\apps\MetricsMetaConfigurationApp\bin\cleanMeta.ps1"
 sourcetype = cleanMeta
 ```
 Below is a recommended configuration of the inputs file.
-This will ensure the proper functionallity of the scripts is maintained.
+This will ensure the proper functionality of the scripts is maintained.
 Copy/paste this configuration into the app's 'inputs.conf' in the 'local' directory
 ```
 [powershell://restart]
 disabled = 0